mdiorio371/RASR/README.md

 # Replication-associated inversions are the dominant form of bacterial chromosome structural variation

 Prokaryotic rearrangements symmetric to the replication origin are identified across bacterial species with multiple complete genomes available in the Refseq database (n=247).
-Large-scale inversions are found to be highly prevalent across species, and their mediating factors are examined.
+Large-scale inversions are found to be highly prevalent across species and their mediating factors are examined.
 The manuscript was published in [Life Science Alliance](https://www.life-science-alliance.org/content/6/1/e202201434), and the PDF can be downloaded [here](docs/RASR_publication.pdf).
 This repository contains the complete reproducible pipeline.

 <details>